mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 nano slurm_random.sh
 ```

-2. Copy/Paste the following script which is for submitting mafft jot to the main hpc01 cluster :
+2. Copy/Paste the following script, which is for submitting mafft job to the main hpc01 cluster :

 ```
 #!/usr/bin/env bash
 #SBATCH -p qbatch
 #SBATCH --nodes=1